BRAINIAC22/BRAINIAC22/README.md

 Kindly note that all information and source code provided, are for educational, training, and research purposes only.

-And therefore I will not be held responsible for any illegal or misuse/abuse of information provided by this repository.
+And therefore I will not be held responsible for any illegal or misuse/abuse of information and source code provided by this repository.

 Thanks 👍😊